6115 Wastewater Control Inspector

 One (1) year of experience performing duties comparable to a sanitary engineer or water quality technician in a wastewater treatment facility, laboratory services, or in the fields of storm water and pollution prevention.

-Possession of a California Water Environment Association Environment Compliance Inspector Certification, Grade I or higher (must be obtained within one date of hire).
-Possession of a valid California driver license.
+License and Certification: Possession of a California Water Environment Association Environment Compliance Inspector Certification, Grade I or higher (must be obtained within one year of hire).
+Possession a California drivers license.

-Education Substitution: Additional qualifying experience as described above may substitute for the required education on a year-for-year basis (up to the maximum of two (2) years).
-One year equals thirty (30) semester units or forty-five (45) quarter units.
+Substitution: Additional qualifying experience as described above may substitute for the required education on a year-for-year basis (up to a maximum of two (2) years).
+One (1) year is equivalent to thirty (30) semester units/forty-five (45) quarter units with a minimum of 10 semester/15 quarter units.

 The stated desirable qualifications may be used to identify job finalists at the end of the selection process when candidates are referred to hiring.